Patient Information

 Surry Hills Doctors is a cashless facility, which means we only accept electronic payments.
 With HICAPS, EFTPOS, and HotDoc Payments, paying for your visit is easy, secure, and stress-free.

-After you pay, we will process your Medicare rebate (where applicable) to be credited to your nominated bank.
+After you pay, we will process your Medicare rebate (where applicable) via EasyClaim, allowing you to receive your rebate instantly at reception.

 We are committed to transparency in our billing.
 Our fees are available at reception, and our lovely reception team is always happy to help if you have any questions about fees or payments before seeing your doctor.